-- 21. We make it clear that reference to Umadevi, in the aforesaid discussion is in a situation where the dispute referred pertained to termination alone.
-Going by the principles carved out above, had it been a case where the issue is limited only to the validity of termination, Appellant 1 would not be entitled to reinstatement......" - 10.
-The Supreme Court in the case of O.P.Bhandari Vs. IndianTourism Development Corporation Limited and others (1986) 4 SCC
+21. We make it clear that reference to Umadevi, in the aforesaid discussion is in a situation where the dispute referred pertained to termination alone.
+Going by the principles carved out above, had it been a case where the issue is limited only to the validity of termination, Appellant

-337 has held as under:- - "6.
+I would not be entitled to reinstatement....."

+9. The Supreme Court in the matter of O.P.
+Bhandari Vs. Indian Tourism Development Corporation Limited & Others reported in (1986) 4 SCC 337 has held as under:-

+"6.
 Time is now ripe to turn to the next question as to whether it is obligatory to direct reinstatement when the concerned regulation is found to be void.
 In the sphere of employer-employee relations in public sector undertakings, to which Article 12 of the Constitution of India is attracted, it cannot be posited that reinstatement must invariably follow as a consequence of holding that an order of termination of service of an employee is void.
 No doubt in regard to "blue collar" workmen and "white collar" employees other than those belonging to the managerial or similar high level cadre, reinstatement would be a rule, and compensation in lieu thereof a rare exception.
-Insofar as the high level managerial cadre is concerned, the matter deserves to be viewed from an altogether different perspective - a larger perspective which must take into account the demands of National Interest and the resultant compulsion to ensure the success of the public sector in its competitive co-existence with the private sector.
+Insofar as the high level managerial cadre is concerned, the matter deserves to be viewed from an altogether different perspective -- a larger perspective which must take into account the demands of National Interest and the resultant compulsion to ensure the success of the public sector in its competitive co-existence with the private sector.
 The public sector can never fulfil its life aim or successfully vie with the private sector if it is not managed by capable and efficient personnel with unimpeachable integrity and the requisite vision, who enjoy the fullest confidence of the "policy-makers" of such undertakings.
-Then and then only can the public sector undertaking achieve the goals of
+Then and then only

-- (1) maximum production for the benefit of the community, - (2) social justice for workers, consumers and the people, and - (3) reasonable return on the public funds invested in the undertaking.

-7. It is in public interest that such undertakings or their Boards of Directors are not compelled and obliged to entrust their managements to personnel in whom, on reasonable grounds, they have no trust or faith and with whom they are in bona fide manner unable to function harmoniously as a team working arm-in-arm with success in the aforesaid three-dimensional sense as their common goal.
+- can the public sector undertaking achieve the goals of (1) maximum production for the benefit of the community, (2) social justice for workers, consumers and the people, and (3) reasonable return on the public funds invested in the undertaking. - 7.
+It is in public interest that such undertakings or their Boards of Directors are not compelled and obliged to entrust their managements to personnel in whom, on reasonable grounds, they have no trust or faith and with whom they are in a bona fide manner unable to function harmoniously as a team working arm-in-arm with success in the aforesaid three- dimensional sense as their common goal.
 These factors have to be taken into account by the court at the time of passing the consequential order, for the court has full discretion in the matter of granting relief, and the court can sculpture the relief to suit the needs of the matter at hand.
-The court, if satisfied that ends of justice so demand, can certainly direct that the employer shall have the option not to reinstate provided the employer pays reasonable compensation as indicated by the court."
+The court, if satisfied that ends of justice so demand, can certainly direct that the employer shall have the option not to reinstate provided the employer pays reasonable compensation as indicated by the court." - 10.
+In the matter of Jeetubha Khansangji Jadeja (supra), the Apex Court had also taken a similar view. - 11.
+In the present case, the termination of the petitioner was held to be illegal, but this Court, looking to the date of termination i.e. 13.07.2015 and the length of the service which is about 01 year and 02 months as is evident from para 12 of the Award dated 20.03.2020, is of the considered opinion that the Court below should have directed for payment of monetary compensation of Rs.1,00,000/- in place of Rs.50,000/- in lieu of reinstatement and back-wages.